lizardfs/documentation/source/adminguide/basic_configuration.rst

    $ mfschunkserver -c path/to/config reload

-If there is no LABEL entry in the config, the chunkserver has a default label of “_” (i.e. wildcard), which has a special meaning when defining goals and means “any chunkserver”.
+If there is no LABEL entry in the config, the chunkserver has a default label of “_” (i.e. wild card), which has a special meaning when defining goals and means “any chunkserver”.

 Multiple chunkservers can have the same label than they are basically a group